DartViet/Mithril-Webpack-Starter/README.md

 # Mithril Starter Project

-Using webpack, eslint, and jest, hopefully it helps developers save the hustle of setting up Mithril project
+Using webpack, eslint, and jest, save the hustle of setting up Mithril project

 This Project is to be used with [vscode](https://code.visualstudio.com/) and [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin